enginedave/mynotessite/_regnotes/regulationn2.markdown

     <p>
         <strong>Manifestation of glazing</strong><br>
         <strong>N2.</strong><br>
-            Transparent glazing with which people are likely to come into contact while moving in or about the building, shall incorporate features which make it apparent.
+            Transparent glazing, with which people are likely to come into contact while moving in or about the building, shall incorporate features which make it apparent.<br><br>
+            Requirement N2 does not apply to dwellings.
     </p>
   </div>
 </div>